Vovan-VE/parser/UPGRADING.md

 *   At least PHP 7.1 is required now.
 *   Grammar now MUST to define all mentioned terminals.
 Undefined terminals will cause a grammar to fail loading.
+*   Removed concept of hidden tokens in Lexer's point if view.
+Now only Grammar is responsive for hidden symbols.
 *   `\VovanVE\parser\lexer\Lexer` does not accept anonymous terminals, so use inlines directly.
 *   Deleted class `\VovanVE\parser\LexerBuilder`.